-- Comprehend the important differences between marketing to businesses and organizations, as compared to marketing to consumers and households. - Understand the organizational buying process and the forces impacting organizational buying behavior. - Explore marketing strategies, business market segmentation, product development and marketing planning. - · Understand the value of customer relationship management and personal selling. - Learn about channel marketing and supply chain management. - Explore and evaluate pricing strategies. - Understand methods for measuring performance. - Gain practical experience by utilizing planning methods and techniques.
+- Comprehend the important differences between marketing to businesses and organizations, as compared to marketing to consumers and households. - Understand the organizational buying process and the forces impacting organizational buying behavior. - Explore marketing strategies, business market segmentation, product development and marketing planning. - Understand the value of customer relationship management and personal selling. - Learn about channel marketing. - Explore and evaluate pricing strategies. - Understand methods for measuring performance. - Gain practical experience by utilizing planning methods and techniques.